segment-boneyard/react-pure-ui/README.md

 Connects a stateless component to an array of possible states, allowing keyboard navigation through states with ← and →.

+### Key commands

+- `Left Arrow` – navigate to the previous state
+- `Right Arrow` – navigate to the next state
+- `Escape` – turn off pure-ui state, passing through props rather than using states.

 ## License

 MIT